Master Continuous Integration Testing

 In the dynamic world of software development, where the landscape evolves, incorporating integration testing in CI/CD pipelines provides a robust defense against bugs and security lapses and ensures the seamless integration of new features.
 As you embark on your CI journey, integrating these tests early on proves to be a judicious move, fostering a culture of continuous integration testing.

-Strategizing Testing for Seamless Continuous Integration
+Strategizing Testing for Effective Continuous Integration

 Achieving continuous integration demands rigorous testing for every build, but practical constraints often necessitate a thoughtful approach.
 Two primary considerations in designing effective testing for CI are the time required for tests and the relative importance of each test.